Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the Data Science for Social Good Fellowship fellows, project partners, and funders as well as our colleagues at the Center for Data Science and Public Policy at University of Chicago for the initial work on projects that were extended and used in this study.
-We also thank Kasun Amarasinghe for helpful discussions on the study and drafts of this paper. {\bf Author contributions:} KTR: Conceptualization, Methodology, Software, Investigation, Writing - Original Draft; HL: Investigation, Software, Writing - Review \& Editing; RG: Conceptualization, Supervision, Funding acquisition, Writing - Review \& Editing {\bf Competing interests:} The authors have no conflicts of interest to declare. {\bf Data and materials availability:} Data from the Inmate Mental Health, Housing Safety, Student Outcomes contexts contains sensitive information, was shared under strict DUAs, and cannot be made publicly available.
-However, the Education Crowdfunding dataset is publicly available at: kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose.
-Additionally, the code used here for modeling, disparity mitigation, and analysis is available at github.com/dssg/peeps-chili.
+We also thank Kasun Amarasinghe for helpful discussions on the study and drafts of this paper.
+Parts of this work were funded by the National Science Foundation under grant IIS-2040929 (KTR, RG) and by a grant (unnumbered) from the C3.ai Digital Transformation Institute (KTR, HL, RG).